-Interested Minor students should submit their minor application portfolio to the Writing Program's undergraduate advisor (South Hall 3432D).
-They should also write a response to the prompt below in no more than 300 words and send this via email to Patrick McHugh, Chair of the Professional Writing Minor Committee, at email@example.com.
+Interested Minor students should email a link to their minor application portfolio to Patrick McHugh (email@example.com).
+They should also email their response to the prompt below in no more than 300 words.

 For the 2022-23 award, applications will be due before 4:00 p.m. on Friday, March 11.

 A panel of Writing Program faculty will judge the applications and the award will be announced before the end of winter quarter.